Calbert Cheaney: Junior year

 As a junior during the 1991–92 season, Cheaney felt he struggled from being worn down by substantial play over the summer.
 Moreover, with the addition of other talent from players like Alan Henderson, Cheaney "didn't have to score as much."
 He regressed to an average of 17.6 points per game and his three-point shooting percentage dropped significantly.
 The Hoosiers finished the regular season with an overall record of 27–7 and a conference record of 14–4, finishing 2nd in the Big Ten Conference.
 The Hoosiers were invited to participate in the 1992 NCAA Tournament as a 2-seed, where they advanced to the Final Four, but fell to Duke in a foul-plagued game in Minneapolis.

 In the West Regional final while preparing to face UCLA in Albuquerque, just before practice ended, head coach Bob Knight ran the whip across Cheaney's backside as Cheaney, the team's leading scorer, was bent over, with his shorts pulled down slightly.
 On Thursday, both Albuquerque newspapers published photographs of the incident.
 Cheaney appeared to be laughing in one of the photos.

 Senior year

-As a senior during the 1992–93 season, Cheaney averaged 22.4 points per game and 6.2 rebounds per game.
+During the 1992–93 season, Cheaney averaged 22.4 points per game and 6.2 rebounds per game.
 The Hoosiers finished the regular season with an overall record of 31–4 and a conference record of 17–1, finishing 1st in the Big Ten Conference.
 As the Big Ten Conference Champions, the Hoosiers were invited to participate in the 1993 NCAA Tournament as a 1-seed, where they advanced to the Elite Eight for the second year in a row, but were defeated by Kansas.